Start selling online now with ShopifyStart your free trial

 Types of Landing Pages

 It’s important to understand that all landing pages are essentially web pages, but not all web pages are landing pages.
 For instance, your homepage is not a landing page because it’s built to perform multiple functions and has various objectives.
-A key characteristic of any landing page is that it’s designed to achieve a single objective, but that objective varies based on the type of a landing page.
+A key characteristic of any landing page is that it’s designed to achieve a single objective, but that objective varies based on the type of landing page.

 - Lead generation landing page.
 A lead form that is designed to gather user information (name, email address, company, etc.) is a key element of a lead gen page.
 The purpose of this page is to convince visitors to leave their information, so there are usually no distractions, such as navigation links or other CTAs, that could possibly divert people’s attention elsewhere.

 - Click-through landing page.
-Typically used in eCommerce funnels, the click-through page aims to persuade the visitor to click through to another page, serving as a ”warm up” step before introducing the actual offer or completing the purchase.
+Typically used in eCommerce funnels, the click-through page aims to persuade the visitor to click through to another page, serving as a ”warm-up” step before introducing the actual offer or completing the purchase.
 The purpose of this page is to provide more information and highlight product benefits in order to bring visitors closer to making a buying decision.

 - Squeeze landing page.
 The sole purpose of a squeeze page is to capture email addresses and it can be a very effective tactic to grow an email list.
-Visitors are required to input their email address to proceed further into the site.
+Visitors are required to input their email addresses to proceed further into the site.

 - Splash landing page.
 Splash page is an intro page that greets visitors before they enter the site.
 It’s commonly used to draw visitors’ attention to important information, such as the latest release or a warning, however, is disliked among web users.

 - Sales landing page.
 A sales page is built to drive conversions.
 It aims to provide all the information that a customer might need when making a purchasing decision.
-These landing pages come in two types: short and long form.
+These landing pages come in two types: short and long-form.
 A short-form page is typically used for cheaper products and makes use of a single CTA button.
 A long-form landing page is useful when selling more complex products and services that call for extensive evidence and information.
 Long-form pages typically have two CTA buttons – one at the top of the page and one at the bottom.

 - Pitch landing page.
 A pitch landing page is usually used to showcase a product and accentuate its benefits.
 It puts less importance on the lead form and lets the product take the central stage.

-How to optimize a Landing Page?
+How to Optimize a Landing Page?

-Targeted landing pages can help you increase the likelihood of converting traffic from advertising, email or social media campaigns into leads.
+Targeted landing pages can help you increase the likelihood of converting traffic from advertising, email, or social media campaigns into leads.
 By aligning your campaign goal with the goal of a targeted landing page, you’re minimizing the risk of visitors dropping off, and have created a smooth experience.
 First, decide what action you want the visitor to take and then build a landing page that focuses solely on prompting that one action.

 If you start looking into conversion optimization tactics to improve your store’s performance, you will quickly notice that landing page optimization is an integral part of that process.
 You won’t be able to achieve a robust ROI on your marketing efforts (PPC ads, social media ads, email marketing, etc.) if your landing page bounce rate is through the roof.
 Keep in mind that landing page optimization is a long-term game that will require heaps of experimentation and A/B testing, but there are some general rules of thumb that you can follow to apply the best practices.